Forgot password

 What is the region order in Wartales?

 The region order can roughly be described as Tiltren, Arthes and Vertruse, Ludern, Grinmeer, and Dronbach.
-If you also have the Pirates of Belerion DLC, this region can be tackled after Grinmere but there are some caveats (see below).
+If you also have the Pirates of Belerion DLC, this region can be tackled after Grinmere but there are some caveats.
+The same applies to the regions of Ormance and Brigga for the Skelmar Invasion and The Beast Hunt DLCs respectively.

 While you can make it a straight linear progression with that ordering, the level overlaps mean you may want to mix and match a little, especially with Arthes and Vertruse.
 Also, it may be better to come back later for some battle, such as the champion in each region and the toughest bandit camps.